-You can use ArcGIS Python API to automate common tasks, such as creating and managing groups, publishing and updating items, and performing powerful visualization and data analysis.
+You can use ArcGIS API for Python to automate common tasks, such as creating and managing groups, publishing and updating items, and performing visualization and data analysis.

 In addition to batch processing scripts, the API can be used in a browser-based interactive scripting environment called Jupyter Notebook.
 The notebook environment provides an interface to execute code, visualize portal items, users, and groups, as well as view web layers, maps, and scenes interactively.